Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Bishkek, Kyrgyz Republic.

 Do not make travel plans outside of Kyrgyz Republic

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-You can pick up your passport and visa at the U.S. Embassy at the time indicated by the interviewing officer (usually Thursdays at 2:30 pm).
-Please bring valid photo ID (ID Card) to retrieve your passport.
+We will usually return your passport and immigration packet within one week through our visa delivery service.

 If more information is needed